openjdk/jdk/src/jdk.jlink/share/man/jlink.md

 :   `--cacerts=`*alias*\[`,`*alias*\]\*

 Description
-:   Create the `cacerts` keystore in the output image with the certificates of
+:   Create the `cacerts` keystore in the output image with only the
-    the specified aliases only. *alias* is the name of an alias in the `cacerts` keystore.
+    certificates of the specified aliases. *alias* is the name of an alias in the `cacerts` keystore in the java.base module.

 ## jlink Examples